theonejb/sshenv/Readme.md

 to manage multiple SSH environments.
 See **What are SSH Environments** section below for the rationale behind creating this.

+_This is V0.5.
+While I have tested it as well as I can and it's a pretty simple Python program, please do make a backup of you `.ssh` directory before using this.
+I'm can't guarantee that your machine won't catch on fire if you use this._

 ## Installation
-The only dependency is a recent version of Python. `sshenv` was developed on Python 3.7.0 but should work with any recent version.
+Installation can be done by downloading the `sshenv.py` file and saving it somewhere on your system.

 Personally I sym-link the `sshenv.py` file into a directory on my `$PATH` (`~/.local/bin/`) as `sshenv` and make it executable by `chmod u+x sshenv`.
 I can then use the `sshenv` command from my shell in any directory to switch environments.

+### Requirements
+The only dependency is a recent version of Python. `sshenv` was developed on Python 3.7.0 but should work with any recent version.

+I have only tested this on an Ubuntu machine but I'm 99.99% sure it works on a Mac without any issues as well.

+I can give no indication of how well, if at all, this works on Windows.

 ## Usage
 ```